panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 > Favor named module exports to benefit from renaming refactoring and code autocomplete.

 Note: when using 3rd party modules like React, Lodash, is generally ok to use default import.
-The default import name is usually a constant that doesn't change (like `React` and `_`).
+The default import name is a constant that doesn't change: `React`, `_`.

 ## 2. No work during import